vllab-cau/vllab-cau.github.io/_pages/cv.md

 Email: eunwoo (at) cau.ac.kr

 -------
-Eunwoo Kim is an assistant professor in the School of Computer Science and Engineering and the Department of Artificial Iintelligence at Chung-Ang University, Seoul, Korea.
+Eunwoo Kim is an associate professor in the School of Computer Science and Engineering and the Department of Artificial Iintelligence at Chung-Ang University, Seoul, Korea.
 Before that, he was a postdoctoral researcher at University of Oxford and Seoul National University.
 He received the Ph.D. degree in the Department of Electrical Engineering and Computer Science at Seoul National University in 2017.

 -------